Majestic Super Cinema

 Wrestling matches were also staged on Sundays but this didn’t last long and with a dwindling(and ever more rowdy) audience, the Majestic Cinema closed on 28th April 1962 when only 138 patrons watched the final show; Leslie Caron in “Fanny”.

 It was stripped out of all its fittings and remained empty for a few months until it was demolished and a Fine Fare supermarket was built on the plot of land.
 In more recent years this became a KwikSave supermarket.
+By 2018 it was a Nisa Extra supermarket.

 Just login to your account and subscribe to this theater